DeepYoke/ToxiMol/README.md

-This work explores the ability of general multimodal large language models (MLLMs) to detoxify molecules at the structural level.
-We present ToxiMol, the first benchmark designed specifically for this task, covering 11 toxicity remediation tasks with a total of 560 toxic molecules, and provide an evaluation framework (ToxiEval) to assess toxicity reduction, structural validity, and drug-likeness, etc.
+This work investigates the capacity of general Multimodal Large Language Models (MLLMs) to refine molecules at the structural level.
+We present **ToxiMol**, the first benchmark designed explicitly for this task, which encompasses 11 toxicity remediation tasks involving a total of 560 toxic molecules.
+We also provide an evaluation framework (**ToxiEval**) to assess toxicity reduction, structural validity, drug-likeness, and other relevant properties.

 <div align="center">
 <br><br>